deepfence/golang_deepfence_sdk/client/docs/ModelRegistryImageStubsReq.md

 ### NewModelRegistryImageStubsReq

-`func NewModelRegistryImageStubsReq(imageFilter ReportersContainsFilter, registryId string, window ModelFetchWindow, ) *ModelRegistryImageStubsReq`
+`func NewModelRegistryImageStubsReq(imageFilter ReportersFieldsFilters, registryId string, window ModelFetchWindow, ) *ModelRegistryImageStubsReq`

 NewModelRegistryImageStubsReq instantiates a new ModelRegistryImageStubsReq object This constructor will assign default values to properties that have it defined,